-- 3' landscape buffer with adequate shade trees between parking stalls and 5' sidewalk - One (1) landscape peninsula shall be provided per every ten (10) spaces - iii.
-Landscape area with a minimum dimension of 3' in depth and a width equivalent to 70% of the wall.
+per every ten (10) spaces

+- Landscape area with a minimum iii. dimension of 3' in depth and a width equivalent to 70% of the wall.
 OR a 2' deep landscape area AND a vertical trellis system made of either cable wire or wood, attached to the face of the building.
-The trellis shall span the full height of the ground floor. - 7.
-Where a use other than residential or parking is located at the ground floor, the minimum floor-to-floor height shall be 12'. - 8.
+The trellis shall span the full height of the ground floor. - Where a use other than residential or parking 7. is located at the ground floor, the minimum floor-to-floor height shall be 12'. - 8.
 Buildings positioned along a public street shall orient main front entries to the street.
-Street facing residential units shall have covered front entries with a minimum recess or projection of 12 square feet in area. - 9.
-Ground floor residential units that are not adjacent to a public street shall have front entries oriented to common areas such as paseos, courtyards, parking areas, and shared landscape areas.
+Street facing residential units shall have covered front entries with a minimum recess or projection of 12 square feet in area. - Ground floor residential units that are not 9. adjacent to a public street shall have front entries oriented to common areas such as paseos, courtyards, parking areas, and shared landscape areas.

-- Buildings positioned along the street shall orient front entries to the street - Articulation of building massing through the use of balconies, changes in plane, or changes in roof line - 10.
-All commercial/office unit entrances shall face a public street, a parking area, or a plaza. - 11.
+- balconies, changes in plane, or changes in roof line 10.
+All commercial/office unit entrances shall face - a public street, a parking area, or a plaza. - 11.
 When a building has multiple entries along its frontage, one (1) of the following transitions between each separate tenant shall be provided. - i.
 Columns - ii.
-Change in material - iii.
-Change in plane a minimum of 1' - iv.
-Vertical trim element - 12.
+Change in material - Change in plane a minimum of 1' iii. - Vertical trim element iv. - 12.
 "Back-of-house" uses are not allowed to face a public street.